 Phuket with a small budget is not as difficult as it may seem.
 Of course it’s not easy as in general Phuket is more expensive than anywhere else in Thailand.
 But if you start with these few suggestions you will be able to make the best of your holiday without spending a fortune.
 You might find the experience a lot more enlightening too!

 Always fun to discover the colorful and vibrant Local Fresh Markets, if it is your first time in Asia, you will learn a lot more about Thais people’s life than in any tour!
-Then great for budget shopping is the very popular Phuket Week End Market, in Phuket Town, not far from Central Festival Shopping Mall.
-Lately we have another new, fun and very cool night bazaar in Town is the Indy Market, young and more creative.
+Also great for budget shopping Phuket Week End Market in Phuket Town is the very popular, not far from Central Festival Shopping Mall.
+Lately we have a new, fun and very cool night bazaar in Town called the Chillva Market.

 A great way to spend the day for free as Phuket has more than 36 beaches, but not all are good for snorkeling.
 Here are some with nice rocky ends and warm blue clear waters, often sheltering colorful fishes and corals.
 You should bring your own gear, it’s not easy to rent one, but buying mask and snorkel is affordable.
 Laem Singh Beach, Ao Sane, Ya Nui Beach, Banana Beach, Surin Beach, Nai Harn, Nai Thon and Kata Noi Beach.

 Also an obvious recommendation, but some of many temples and shrines around the island are really beautiful, and isn’t it time to pay respect to your ancestors and bring yourself some good luck?
 Of course, Wat Chalong is the most popular, but there are many Thai Temples and Chinese Shrines to enjoy.
 Read more about Phuket Temples